ArthurBrouwersSemester3/.github/profile/README.md

 # The idea
 Our project idea "gym*stars" is for (potential) gym members with little free time.
 Potential gym members can view the statistics of how busy it is per day and hour.
-Based on that information choose a gym that suits their agenda best.
+Based on that information, they can choose a gym that suits their agenda best.
 On the other hand, gym members can also view how busy it is in their specific gym and based on that information see whether it is even worth going to the gym at a specific time.

 The application includes 7 graphs per gym.
 Each day of the week has it's own graph, devided by the opening hours.